dudzproductions101-ops/VulcanOS/README.md

 ## Kernel

 VulcanOS contains a custom kernel designed specifically for the project.

-Current kernel infrastructure includes:

-* x86_64 architecture support
-* CPU initialization
-* Interrupt handling
-* Memory management
-* Paging infrastructure
-* System calls
-* Kernel logging
-* Kernel debugging
-* Hardware discovery
-* Process infrastructure

----
+Its current infrastructure includes x86_64 support, CPU initialization, interrupt handling, memory management, paging, system calls, kernel logging, debugging, hardware discovery, and process infrastructure.

+The kernel is continuously being expanded as new hardware and operating-system functionality is implemented.

 ## Memory Management

-VulcanOS uses custom memory-management infrastructure designed for its kernel environment.

-Current and planned functionality includes:
+VulcanOS uses custom memory-management infrastructure for handling physical and virtual memory.
+Current and planned functionality includes physical memory management, virtual memory, paging, kernel allocation, and userspace memory management.

-* Physical memory management
-* Virtual memory
-* Paging
-* Kernel allocation
-* Userspace memory management

-Memory management is a core component of the current development effort because the operating system and filesystem currently operate primarily in RAM.
+Memory management is especially important to the current system because the filesystem and much of the operating environment currently operate in RAM.

----

 ## Hardware Support

 VulcanOS is designed to eventually support a broad range of x86_64 hardware.

-Current and planned hardware layers include:
+Current and planned hardware layers include CPU support, ACPI, PCI device discovery, keyboard and mouse input, framebuffer/display support, storage devices, networking hardware, USB devices, and audio devices.

-* CPU support
-* ACPI
-* PCI device discovery
-* Keyboard input
-* Mouse input
-* Display/framebuffer support
-* Storage devices
-* Network devices
-* USB devices
-* Audio devices

 Hardware support is being developed incrementally as the kernel architecture matures.